- 18.1–22 in

 - Cattle Egrets have many names around the world, usually referencing the grazing animals they team up with to forage.
 In various languages they are known as cow cranes, cow herons, cow birds, elephant birds, rhinoceros egrets, and hippopotamus egrets.

-- The oldest Cattle Egret on record, originally banded in Maryland, was at least 17 years old when it was captured and released in Pennsylvania in 1979.
+- The oldest Cattle Egret on record was at least 17 years old when it was captured and released in Pennsylvania in 1979.
+It had been banded in Maryland in 1962.

 Cattle Egrets breed in coastal barrier islands, marshes, reservoirs, lakes, quarries, swamps, riverside woodlands, and upland forests.
 They usually nest in colonies already established by native herons and egrets, and forage in fields with grazing livestock.
 During spring and fall migration they stop along marine shorelines as well as in farm fields.
 Some spend winters in the southern United States, mainly in coastal areas where the temperature rarely falls below 40° Fahrenheit.
 Scattered individuals spend mild winters farther north on both coasts, as far as Washington and Rhode Island.
 Their North American range is still expanding.